celery/celery/docs/configuration.rst

 CELERY_IMPORTS
 ~~~~~~~~~~~~~~

-A sequence of modules to import when the celery daemon starts.
+A sequence of modules to import when the worker starts.

 This is used to specify the task modules to import, but also
 to import signal handlers and additional remote control commands, etc.

+The modules will be imported in the original order.

 .. setting:: CELERY_INCLUDE